edoltl/large-scale-data-management/Snowflake Schema/README.md

 - Yesterday For Today (Type 3): data is interpreted based on the configuration of the valid hierarchy in a particular instant.
 Requires data historicity.
 - Today AND Yesterday: like Type 3 but limited to data that have never been modified.
 Requires data historicity.

 Example Type 1: I have a sales manager in 2001 for each IT sales, in 2011 a new employee replaces our older manager, one can think that the new employee has always been the sales manager over the IT department.
+It is usually the solution given when we insert wrong data inside the DB.

+Example Type 2: Same situation as example 1 but we simply add a new record, the older information is not discarded